 Automation saves marketers and salespeople a lot in time and labor costs.
 It allows them to follow up with a prospect more quickly and systematically in a way that is relevant depending on the action they take.
 It allows them to build their pipelines faster, while reducing the chances of losing a prospective client to a competitor due to slow response…or lack of response.

-Why is content marketing now more important than ever?
+Why is content marketing so incredibly important?
 Here are 3 primary reasons…

 It Builds Trust.